almosttrivial/almosttrivial.github.io/_posts/2199-01-01-TheseIdeals.md

 ---
-title: 'What\'s The Deal With These Ideals?'
+title: 'The Deal With These Ideals'
 date: 2199-01-01
 permalink: /posts/2012/08/TheseIdeals/
 tags: